 This action opens the Model Order Selection window, which displays the relative measure of how much each state contributes to the input-output behavior of the model (log of singular values of the covariance matrix).
 The following figure shows an example plot.

 Select the rectangle that represents the cutoff for the states on the left that provide a significant contribution to the input-output behavior.

 In the previous figure, states 1 and 2 provide the most significant contribution.
 The contributions to the right of state 2 drop significantly.
 Click Insert to estimate a model with this order.
 Red indicates the recommended choice.
 For information about using the Model Order Selection window, see Using the Model Order Selection Window.

-This action adds a new model to the Model Board in the System Identification Tool.
+This action adds a new model to the Model Board in the System Identification app.
 The default name of the model is ss1.
-You can use this model as an initial guess for estimating other state-space models, as described in Estimate State-Space Models in System Identification Tool.
+You can use this model as an initial guess for estimating other state-space models, as described in Estimate State-Space Models in System Identification App.

 Click Close to close the window.

 Use the following syntax to specify the range of model orders to try for a specific input delay:

 where data is the estimation data set, n1 and n2 specify the range of orders.